TsoupTsoup/Guitar-Distortion-Pedal/README.md

 Almost indentical.
 The only difference is that I upgraded the value from 100k to 500k, so that it interferes less with the already delicate filter.

+Version 3:

+Further improvements, providing a more pleasing spund along with more control over the pedal's texture and features.

+Input and Output stages:

+Exactly the same

+Gain stage:

+I have added another kind of dynamic gain, which creates a soft clipping (overdrive) effect, before the sound reaches the (hard) clipping stage.
+This is done by the pair of LEDs connected in the feedback path of the op-amp.
+As the output of the op-amp rises, the voltage across the LEDs rises and their dynamic resistance decreases.
+This means that the gain of the op-amp decreases the more its output grows, which creates a soft clipping effect.